← All Docs

 Approval = apply to canonical Lore and re-index one source

-Project working copies use copied snapshots by default, not symlinks.
+Project working copies include all non-deleted sources for the project by default and use copied snapshots, not symlinks.
 That means coding agents can read project knowledge and propose corrections without directly mutating canonical Lore or your original source files.
+Use --limit <n> only when you intentionally want a smaller working copy for a narrow task. context add also registers the repo with the Lore daemon, so clean snapshots stay fresh after sync cycles.

 Quick Start